 6. Herbs and Spices

 Turkey is huge on spices.
 In fact, they are so big that there is a bazaar named the Spice Bazaar solely dedicated to spices and herbs in Istanbul.
-And if you have ever visited this iconic Turkish landmark, then you’ll know the powerful and unique scent that hits you the moment you step in.
+If you have ever visited this iconic Turkish landmark, then you’ll know the powerful and unique scent that hits you the moment you step in.

 You can get everything from Turkish chili flakes (pul biber) to sumac (sumak) and Urfa pepper (isok).
 You might not know what the Turkish spices and herbs are when you first walk in, but the shopkeepers are usually more than happy to introduce you to some of the spices in Turkish cuisine.

 Oftentimes, they’ll even let you taste some before you decide to purchase!
 When it comes to purchasing herbs and spices in Istanbul, listen to your nose, not your heat or brain!
 They are also very affordable so travelers with a low budget for Turkey can buy some to take home!

 7. Iznik Ceramics